Website icon Xpert.Digital

 ☀️🌿 Agri-photovoltaics: A win-win solution for fruit growing

-🌞 Protection against sunburn and additional yields through Agri-PV modules
+🌞 Protection from sunburn and additional yields through agri-PV modules

 Agriculture faces a multitude of challenges.
-Extreme weather events such as heat waves, heavy rain or hail regularly endanger harvests and cause considerable damage to the plants.
-Damage caused by sunburn is particularly widespread in fruit growing, as the fruits are damaged by direct sunlight.
-Here, agri-photovoltaics (agri-PV) can offer an innovative solution that not only protects the plants, but also provides renewable energy at the same time.
+Extreme weather events such as heat waves, torrential rain, and hail regularly threaten harvests and severely damage plants.
+Sunburn is particularly widespread in fruit growing, as the fruit is damaged by direct sunlight.
+Here, agri-photovoltaics (agri-PV) can offer an innovative solution that not only protects plants but also simultaneously provides renewable energy.

-Hansjörg Vollmer, a part-time farmer from Oberkirch-Nußbach, has already had his first positive experiences with Agri-PV.
-On his orchard he uses solar modules that are installed above the plants.
-These modules offer a double benefit: they not only generate electricity, but also protect the plants from excessive sunlight.
-“We had a very consistent yield and not a single sunburnt apple,” reports Vollmer proudly, adding that sunburn occurred on the apples in the comparison area without modules.
+Hansjörg Vollmer, a part-time farmer from Oberkirch-Nußbach, has already had positive experiences with agri-PV.
+On his orchard, he uses solar panels installed above the plants.
+These panels offer a dual benefit: they not only generate electricity but also protect the plants from excessive sunlight.
+"We had a very consistent yield and not a single sunburned apple," Vollmer reports proudly, adding that sunburn did occur on the apples in the control plot without the panels.

 🌱 Improved soil condition and healthier plants

-However, the positive effects of Agri-PV modules go beyond sunburn protection.
-Vollmer noticed in his fields that the soil remained looser in the summer and did not dry out as quickly.
-These observations can be attributed to the shadow cast by the solar modules, which reduces direct sunlight on the ground and thus reduces evaporation.
-The plants themselves also showed better health.
-Vollmer reported that the leaves looked greener and more vital than on the unprotected area.
+The positive effects of agrivoltaic modules extend beyond sunburn protection.
+Vollmer observed that the soil on his fields remained looser in summer and did not dry out as quickly.
+These observations can be attributed to the shade cast by the solar panels, which reduces direct sunlight on the soil and thus lowers evaporation.
+The plants themselves also showed improved health.
+Vollmer reported that the leaves appeared greener and more vibrant than in the unprotected area.

-A significant difference was particularly noticeable with sensitive fruits such as plums.
-The covered plums were not exposed to heat stress and therefore showed better recovery and development.
-The apples also benefited from the canopy, although they could be harvested a week later.
-“They didn’t suffer from sunburn and there was no hail damage,” said the farmer.
+A significant difference was observed, particularly with delicate fruits like plums.
+The plums under cover were not exposed to heat stress and therefore showed better recovery and development.
+The apples also benefited from the cover, although they were harvested a week later.
+"They didn't suffer from sunburn, and there was no hail damage either," the farmer explained.

 🍎 Causes of sunburn on apples

-Sunburn on apples occurs primarily due to extreme heat and intense sunlight.
-The high-energy UV-B radiation plays an important role here.
-When the temperature on the fruit surface rises above 52 degrees Celsius, sunburn necrosis occurs.
-This damage is caused by heat and is independent of the intensity of sunlight.
-High temperatures cause proteins in the fruit to coagulate, destroying the cells.
-This leads to browning and collapse of the cell layers - necrosis occurs, which can become corked or begin to rot due to fungal spore infestation.
+Sunburn in apples occurs primarily due to extreme heat and intense sunlight.
+High-energy UV-B radiation plays a significant role.
+When the temperature on the fruit surface rises above 52 degrees Celsius, sunburn necrosis develops.
+This damage is caused by the heat and is independent of the intensity of the sunlight.
+High temperatures lead to the coagulation of proteins in the fruit, which destroys the cells.
+This results in browning and the collapse of cell layers – necrosis occurs, which can become corky or begin to rot due to fungal spore infestation.

-Sunburn tanning is also common in apple cultivation.
-These arise at a surface temperature of over 46 degrees Celsius in combination with increased solar radiation.
-The damaged area can expand on the fruit surface and even affect the pulp during storage.
+Sunburn-like browning is also frequently observed in apple cultivation.
+This occurs when the surface temperature exceeds 46 degrees Celsius in combination with increased sunlight.
+The damaged area can spread across the fruit's surface and even affect the flesh during storage.

-Another form of damage is photooxidation, which is triggered by intense radiation.
-This can even occur at low temperatures when there are sudden and extreme fluctuations in light and temperature intensity.
-This causes damage that is less dependent on temperature than on light.
+Another form of damage is photo-oxidation, which is triggered by intense radiation.
+This can even occur at low temperatures if there are sudden and extreme fluctuations in light and temperature intensity.
+This results in damage that is less dependent on temperature and more dependent on light intensity.

 🛡️ Agri-PV as a protection mechanism

-Agri-photovoltaic systems offer a solution to these diverse problems.
-By covering the roof with partially transparent solar modules, several advantages can be realized at the same time.
+Agrivoltaic systems offer a solution to these diverse problems.
+By covering the plants with semi-transparent solar modules, several advantages can be realized simultaneously.
 In addition to generating solar power, the modules protect the plants from excessive sunlight and heat stress.
-At the same time, they offer protection against heavy rain and hail damage, which is particularly important in times of increasing weather extremes.
+At the same time, they provide protection from heavy rain and hail damage, which is particularly important in times of increasingly extreme weather events.

-This protective effect of the Agri-PV modules also explains the better soil structure and the healthier plants observed by Hansjörg Vollmer.
-The reduced heat stress and reduced evaporation help the plants to be less susceptible to damage and disease.
-The soil stays moist and loose longer, improving root growth and nutrient uptake.
+This protective effect of the agri-PV modules also explains the improved soil structure and healthier plants observed by Hansjörg Vollmer.
+Reduced heat stress and evaporation contribute to the plants being less susceptible to damage and disease.
+The soil remains moist and loose for longer, which improves root growth and nutrient uptake.

-In addition to the agronomic advantages, agri-PV systems also offer economic incentives.
+In addition to agronomic benefits, agri-PV systems also offer economic incentives.
 The solar energy generated can either be used directly on the farm or fed into the public grid.
-This creates additional sources of income for farmers, which can contribute to the economic stability and security of the business.
-This dual use of the area – agricultural production and energy production – makes Agri-PV a particularly efficient and sustainable solution.
+This creates additional revenue streams for farmers, contributing to the economic stability and security of their operations.
+This dual use of land – agricultural production and energy generation – makes agri-PV a particularly efficient and sustainable solution.

 🔮 Future prospects and further developments

-The application of agri-photovoltaics is still in its infancy, but the results so far are promising.
-Future developments could focus on optimizing the modules and integrating them into different cultivation systems.
-For example, partially transparent modules could be further developed in order to better control the light transmission and optimally adapt it to the needs of the respective plants.
+While the application of agrivoltaics is still in its infancy, the results so far are promising.
+Future developments could focus on optimizing the modules and integrating them into various cultivation systems.
+For example, semi-transparent modules could be further developed to better control light transmission and optimally adapt it to the needs of the respective plants.

-Combining it with other sustainable farming techniques, such as drip irrigation or the use of ground covers, could also further increase the efficiency and benefits of Agri-PV.
-Through ongoing research and pilot projects, practical findings can be systematically expanded and improved.
+Combining agri-PV with other sustainable farming techniques, such as drip irrigation or the use of ground cover, could further increase the efficiency and benefits of agri-PV.
+Ongoing research and pilot projects will systematically expand and improve practical experience.

 ⚙️ Challenges and solutions

 Despite the numerous advantages, there are also challenges that must be considered when implementing agri-PV systems.
-The investment costs are often high and planning and installation require specialized know-how.
-In addition, locations must be carefully selected and adapted to ensure the balance between agricultural use and energy production.
+Investment costs are often high, and planning and installation require specialized expertise.
+Furthermore, locations must be carefully selected and adapted to ensure a balance between agricultural use and energy production.

-Funding programs and financial incentives could help here by reducing initial investments and making access to these technologies easier.
-Knowledge transfer and training of farmers also play a crucial role in increasing the acceptance and application of Agri-PV.
+Funding programs and financial incentives could help by reducing initial investments and facilitating access to these technologies.
+Knowledge transfer and training for farmers also play a crucial role in increasing the acceptance and use of agri-PV.

 🔍 The combination of solar power generation and plant protection

-Agri-photovoltaics offers a promising solution to the challenges in modern fruit production.
+Agri-photovoltaics offers a promising solution to the challenges of modern fruit growing.
 The combination of solar power generation and crop protection leads to numerous advantages that are both ecologically and economically relevant.
-By using Agri-PV, farmers like Hansjörg Vollmer can secure their yields, improve the health of plants and at the same time contribute to sustainable energy production.
+By using agri-PV, farmers like Hansjörg Vollmer can secure their yields, improve plant health, and simultaneously contribute to sustainable energy production.

-The positive response and the observed effects underline the potential of this technology.
-Agri-PV could therefore play a key role in sustainable agriculture in the future and help to overcome the challenges of climate change and global food supply.
-The synergy effects from agriculture and solar energy open up new perspectives for the efficient and environmentally friendly use of natural resources.
+The positive feedback and observed effects underscore the potential of this technology.
+Agri-PV could therefore play a key role in sustainable agriculture in the future and help to overcome the challenges of climate change and global food security.
+The synergistic effects of agriculture and solar energy open up new perspectives for the efficient and environmentally friendly use of natural resources.

 📣 Similar topics